oVirt/go-ovirt-client/README.md

 func main() {
     // Create a logger that logs to the standard Go log here: logger := ovirtclientlog.NewGoLogLogger(nil)

+    // Create an ovirtclient.TLSProvider implementation.
+This allows for simple
+    // TLS configuration.
+	tls := ovirtclient.TLS()

+	// Add certificates from an in-memory byte slice.
+Certificates must be in PEM format. tls.CACertsFromMemory(caCerts)

+	// Add certificates from a single file.
+Certificates must be in PEM format. tls.CACertsFromFile("/path/to/file.pem")

+	// Add certificates from a directory.
+Optionally, regular expressions can be passed that must match the file
+	// names.
+	tls.CACertsFromDir("/path/to/certs", regexp.MustCompile(`\.pem`))

+	// Add system certificates
+	tls.CACertsFromSystem()

+	// Disable certificate verification.
+This is a bad idea, please don't do this. tls.Insecure()

     // Create a new goVirt instance:
     client, err := ovirtclient.New(
         // URL to your oVirt engine API here: